Maximum Mean Discrepancy with Unequal Sample Sizes via Generalized U-Statistics: Experimental comparison of tests

 In this section, we evaluate the performance of two-sample tests based on our estimators when $n_X \ne n_Y$, showing that power is improved when we use as many samples as are available even when that number is asymmetric.
-In all cases, we use a variant of permutation tests such that the Type-I error rate is exactly controlled under the null \citep{perm}. \paragraph{Synthetic problem: normals with different variances} We first consider the behaviour of a simple setting where $P = \mathcal N(0, 1)$ and $Q = \mathcal N(0, 1.2)$, and keep the number of samples $n_Y = 50$ from $Q$ fixed while varying $n_X \in \{ 50, 100, 200, 400, 800 \}$.
-We use a unit-lengthscale Gaussian kernel, and set the threshold for a significance level of $0.05$ based on $5,000$ permutations; we estimate the rejection rate using $5,000$ repetitions.
-The resulting plots for power and type-1 error as functions of the sample size \(m\) are shown in \cref{fig:comparison_plot}.
+We use a variant of permutation tests such that the Type-I error rate is exactly controlled under the null \citep{perm}.
+We compare \emph{CIFAR-10} \citep{cifar-10}, consisting of 60,000 images, with the \emph{CIFAR-10.1} dataset \citep{cifar-10.1} of 2,031 images.
+Following the experimental setup of \citet{liu:deep-testing}, we extend the framework to accommodate unequal sample sizes, taking advantage of the flexibility provided by our proposed method.
+We study the following procedures to compare the test power of $\MMDhatsqu$ and $\MMDhatsq$: \begin{itemize} \item \textbf{Ratio/equal (RE):} Extending \citet{liu:deep-testing}'s experiment, we train on 1000 samples from \emph{CIFAR-10.1}, but select $1000 \, r$ training samples from \emph{CIFAR-10}.
+Learning a deep kernel by maximizing $\MMDhatsqu / (\hat{\sigma}_1 + \lambda)$ remains possible through mini-batching images from both image sets in equal proportions.
+Finally the power is estimated through 100 runs of a permutation test using $\MMDhatsqu$ on the remaining data. \item \textbf{Ratio/ratio (RR):} The training set selection is identical to RE.
+For training, we construct mini-batches with the proportion of \emph{CIFAR-10.1} to \emph{CIFAR-10} samples being $1/r$ as well.
+Correspondingly, we maximize the objective $\MMDhatsq / (\hat\sigma + \lambda)$ using with $\rho_X, \rho_Y$ chosen to reflect the mini-batch proportions.
+The power is estimated through 100 runs of a permutation test using $\MMDhatsq$, again taking the proportion of the image sets to be $1/r$. \end{itemize} In both RE and RR, we parametrize our deep kernel using the same CNN architecture as in \citet{liu:deep-testing} and maximize the objectives using the Adam optimizer \citep{kingma2017adammethodstochasticoptimization}.
+Results are shown in \cref{fig:expts}; we see improvement both from using more test data as well as training using our variance criterion.